wordpress-mobile/gutenberg-tests/test-cases/gutenberg/gallery.md

 **Expected behavior:**

-* Gallery should show all images being uploaded as dimmed
-* Progress bars should be displayed indicating the upload progress
+- Progress bars should be displayed indicating the upload progress
-* After each image upload has completed:
+- After each image upload has completed:
-  * Image should not be dim
+  - The progress bar should not be present.
-  * Image url scheme should be `https://` (not `file:///`) in HTML mode
+  - Image url scheme should be `https://` (not `file:///`) in HTML mode

 --------------------------------------------------------------------------------